sakilmurad/edafternew/docs/catalog/quadrants.md

 :trophy: **Who can sell?**:- OEMs & Authorized Resellers

 ## Quadrant 4
-Product and/ or Offers in categories under this group can be from OEMs and/ or Resellers.
+Product and/ or offers in categories under this group can be from OEMs and/ or Resellers.

-In case OEM has created Product Catalogue, then their catalogue will be used exclusively for pairing by all Resellers without any requirement of further endorsement of any kind by the OEM.
+In case an OEM has created a Product Catalog, then their catalog will be used exclusively for pairing by all Resellers without any requirement of further endorsement of any kind by the OEM.

 :book: **Example Categories**:- Low end general products Stationery, Sanitation products, Soaps, edible items

 :trophy: **Who can sell?**:- Resellers-No OEMs

 ## Quadrant 5
-The Q5 quadrant is a specialized quadrant for select few categories that require a customized behavior.
-Currently Q5 is applicable only in the context of Self-Help Groups (SHG) categories.
+The Q5 quadrant is a specialized quadrant for a select few categories that require a customized behavior.
+Currently, Q5 is applicable only in the context of Self-Help Groups (SHG) categories.
 These categories are created under the L1 category "SHG Products".

 The quadrant Q5 is auto assigned to these categories.
 The Q5 quadrant is not available for selection in a category under any other Level 1 category.
 All brands for these categories are auto created from the backend.
-During catalogue upload, the sellers are not given the option to request for a new brand.
+During catalog upload, the sellers are not given the option to request for a new brand.
 All sellers can only upload as Resellers - there is no OEM or OEM Dashboard concept.

 :book: **Example Categories**:- Self Help Groups-SHG’s

 :trophy: **Who can sell?**:- Only Resellers

 ## Quadrant 6
-The Q6 Quadrant is exclusively for ODOP (One District One Product) category where only OEMs can upload the catalogue, resellers will be able to pair the catalogue with OEM’s catalogue.
+The Q6 Quadrant is exclusively for ODOP (One District One Product) category where only OEMs can upload the catalog, resellers will be able to pair the catalog with OEM’s catalog.

 :book: **Example Categories**:- ODOP